East 6th Street,

 Dubinsky Brother’s opened their Yale Theatre in the late-1910’s.
 A rather large theatre for a medium size town, the Yale had two seperate entrances.

-The Sixth Street lobby was of French character with fancy plaster alcoves, fine statuary, and decorative ceiling panels.
+The E. 6th Street lobby was of French character with fancy plaster alcoves, fine statuary, and decorative ceiling panels.
 The mosaic tile floor of this chamber was built with a gradual rake to form a ramp which climbed up to a frosted glass bridge that crossed high over an alley in order to gain entry into the auditorium standee.
 A colorful concession stand was also located in the standee area.

 Located above ground level shops was a lovely, wide auditorium, and a heavily draped stage.
-In order to defeat keystoning problems the projection booth was installed at the base of the steeply pitched balcony (a design later used in the Roxy in New York City).
+In order to defeat keystoning problems the projection booth was installed at the base of the steeply pitched balcony (a design later used in the Roxy Theatre in New York City).

-After that bawdy period, the Yale eventually was absorbed by Griffith Bros. and settled down to became just another double feature picture house.
+After that bawdy period, the Yale Theatre eventually was absorbed by Griffith Bros. and settled down to became just another double feature picture house.

 The below link is still under construction, but in the near future will contain vintage images of the Yale Theatre.